Are you grain free now, but sometimes wish you could indulge in a pasta dish without the insulin spike and “brick in the stomach” feeling?

-I never liked pasta much, even when we ate grains, so I didn’t have high hopes for this, to be honest!
+I never liked pasta much, even when we ate grains, so, to be honest, I didn’t have high hopes for this!
 I even used frozen zucchini that we had from last year’s garden, so I wasn’t sure the texture would be great… but to my surprise, it turned out great.

 In my (non-Italian) opinion, it was better than regular Lasagna!
 Even if you aren’t grain-free, this is an easy way to get some extra vegetables in a meal, and it was definitely kid-approved!

 - 1-1.5 lbs ground beef (can also use ground Italian sausage for part)

 - 2 (24 ounce) jars of pasta sauce (check ingredients!)
 I used 1.5 quarts of homemade pasta sauce

 - 1 large container Ricotta cheese